 High Protein Levels in Blood Samples Causes and Symptoms of Concern

-Excessive amounts of protein-rich foods are suspected of raising homocysteine levels, but the connection has not been proven.
-One thing to keep in mind is that protein-rich diets in general are not a cause of high blood protein counts.
-While meats, especially those that are high in saturated fats, may be bad for your heart and circulatory system, protein is essential for good health.
+One thing to keep in mind is that since protein-rich diets in general are not a cause of high blood protein counts, other parts of your diet can have an effect.
+While meats that are high in saturated fats may be taxing for your heart and circulatory system, protein (especially animal protein) is essential for good health.
 Proteins are necessary for repairing and building muscle, for producing new skin cells and for many other reasons.
-Your tissues are made of protein.
-It is the other components of the foods that can cause health problems.
+Your tissues are made of protein and every single cell in your body contains some protein.

-Excessive levels of other bloodstream proteins can also indicate an underlying health problem.
-It is for that reason that additional testing is sometimes recommended.
+Excessive levels of other bloodstream proteins can indicate a variety of underlying health problems.
+It is for that reason that additional testing is sometimes recommended and one should seek the advice of a doctor.
 The basic tests look at the level of total proteins.
 Other tests look at individual proteins, such as homocysteine.

 The symptoms of concern that are not caused by, but are associated with conditions that cause high protein in blood samples include:

 - Diarrhea (which can complicate dehydration and lead to electrolyte imbalance or even more serious problems)

 - Severe fatigue (not associated with exercise or endurance training)